 Database (XML, CSV, TAB)

-Once the data is collected, it is Transferred to a data storage and processing infrastructure for further processing and analysis.
+Once the data is collected, it is transferred to a data storage and processing infrastructure for further processing and analysis.

 While transferring the data the interim priority should be given to the security of the customer data.
 It should be alliance with the privacy policy of the company and it will be end-to end encrypted so that security is highly followed.